MrRevillod/OneDarkMinimal/README.md

-# One Dark Minimal - A Minimal Dark Theme for Visual Studio Code
+# A Minimal Dark Theme for Visual Studio Code

 ## Description